 Mistress of the Russian ballet

-In the theater, Matilda was frankly afraid.
-After leaving the troupe in 1904, she continued one-off performances, receiving breathtaking fees.
-All the parties that she herself liked were assigned to her and only to her.
-To go against Kshesinskaya at the beginning of the 20th century in Russian ballet meant ending her career and ruining her life.
+At the theater they were openly afraid of Matilda.
+After leaving the troupe in 1904, she continued to perform one-time performances, receiving mind-boggling fees.
+All the parties that she liked were assigned to her and only to her.
+Going against Kshesinskaya at the beginning of the 20th century in Russian ballet meant ending your career and ruining your life.

-The director of the Imperial Theatres, Prince Sergei Mikhailovich Volkonsky, once dared to insist that Kshesinskaya go on stage in a costume that she did not like.
-The ballerina did not obey and was fined.
+The director of the Imperial Theaters, Prince Sergei Mikhailovich Volkonsky, once dared to insist that Kshesinskaya appear on stage in a costume that she did not like.
+The ballerina did not comply and was fined.
 A couple of days later, Volkonsky resigned, as Emperor Nicholas II himself explained to him that he was wrong.

-The new director of the Imperial Theaters, Vladimir Telyakovsky, did not argue with Matilda from the word "completely."
+The new director of the Imperial Theaters, Vladimir Telyakovsky, did not argue with Matilda over the word “at all.”

-« It would seem that a ballerina, serving in the directorate, should belong to the repertoire, but it turned out that the repertoire belongs to M. Kshesinskaya, and as out of fifty performances forty belong to balletomanes, so in the repertoire - of all the ballets, more than half of the best belong to the ballerina Kshesinskaya,- Telyakovsky wrote in his memoirs.
+« It would seem that a ballerina, serving in the directorate, should belong to the repertoire, but then it turned out that the repertoire belongs to M. Kshesinskaya, and just as out of fifty performances, forty belong to balletomanes, and in the repertoire - of all the best ballets, more than half of the best belong to the ballerina Kshesinskaya,– Telyakovsky wrote in his memoirs.

-So it was with the ballerina Grimaldi, invited in 1900.
-But when she decided to rehearse one ballet, indicated in the contract,(this ballet was "Vain Precaution"), Kshesinskaya said: "I won't give it to you, this is my ballet."
+This was the case with the ballerina Grimaldi, invited in 1900.
+But when she decided to rehearse one ballet, indicated in the contract,(this ballet was “Vain Precaution”), Kshesinskaya said: “I won’t give it, this is my ballet.”

 Matilda Kshesinskaya 1897.

-Phones, conversations, telegrams began.
-The poor director was rushing back and forth.
-Finally, he sends an encrypted telegram to the minister in Denmark, where he was at that time with the sovereign.
+The telephones, conversations, telegrams began.
+The poor director was rushing here and there.
+Finally, he sends an encrypted telegram to the minister in Denmark, where he was with the sovereign at that time.

-The case was secret, of special national importance.
+The matter was secret, special national importance.
 And what?
-Receives this response: Since this ballet is Kshesinskaya, then leave it behind her.
+Receives the following answer: “ Since this ballet is Kshesinskaya, it should be left to her.”

 Shot off nose

-In 1906, Kshesinskaya became the owner of a luxurious mansion in St. Petersburg, where everything, from beginning to end, was done according to her own ideas.
+In 1906, Kshesinskaya became the owner of a luxurious mansion in St. Petersburg, where everything, from start to finish, was done according to her own ideas.

-The mansion had a wine cellar for men visiting the ballerina, horse-drawn carriages and cars were waiting for the hostess in the yard.
-There was even a cowshed, as the ballerina adored fresh milk.
+The mansion had a wine cellar for men visiting the ballerina, and horse-drawn carriages and cars were waiting for the mistress in the courtyard.
+There was even a cowshed, since the ballerina loved fresh milk.

 Where did all this splendor come from?
-Contemporaries said that even Matilda's space fees would not be enough for all this luxury.
-It was alleged that the Grand Duke Sergei Mikhailovich, a member of the Council of State Defense, “pinched off” a little from the country’s military budget for his beloved.
+Contemporaries said that even Matilda’s cosmic fees would not be enough for all this luxury.
+It was claimed that Grand Duke Sergei Mikhailovich, a member of the Council national defense, “plucked off” little by little from the country’s military budget for his beloved.

-Kshesinskaya had everything she dreamed of, and, like many women in her position, she got bored.
+Kshesinskaya had everything she dreamed of, and, like many women in her position, she became bored.

-The result of boredom was an affair of a 44-year-old ballerina with a new stage partner, Peter Vladimirov, who was 21 years younger than Matilda.
+The result of boredom was the 44-year-old ballerina’s affair with her new stage partner Pyotr Vladimirov, who was 21 years younger than Matilda.

 Grand Duke Andrei Vladimirovich, ready to share his mistress with an equal, was furious.
 During Kshesinskaya's tour in Paris, the prince challenged the dancer to a duel.
-The unfortunate Vladimirov was shot in the nose by an offended representative of the Romanov family.
-The doctors had to pick it up piece by piece.
+The unfortunate Vladimirov was shot in the nose by an insulted representative of the Romanov family.
+Doctors had to piece him together.

-But, surprisingly, the Grand Duke forgave the windy beloved this time.
+But, amazingly, the Grand Duke forgave his flighty beloved this time too.

-The story ended in 1917.
-With the fall of the empire, the former life of Kshesinskaya collapsed.
-She was still trying to sue the Bolsheviks for the mansion, from the balcony of which Lenin spoke.
-Understanding how serious it all came later.
+The fairy tale ended in 1917.
+With the fall of the empire, Kshesinskaya’s former life also collapsed.
+She also tried to sue the Bolsheviks for the mansion from whose balcony Lenin spoke.
+The understanding of how serious everything was came later.

 Together with her son, Kshesinskaya wandered around the south of Russia, where power changed, as if in a kaleidoscope.
-Grand Duke Andrei Vladimirovich fell into the hands of the Bolsheviks in Pyatigorsk, but they, having not decided what he was to blame for, let him go on all four sides.
+Grand Duke Andrei Vladimirovich fell into the hands of the Bolsheviks in Pyatigorsk, but they, having not decided what he was guilty of, released him on all four sides.

-Son Vladimir was ill with a Spaniard who mowed down millions of people in Europe.
-Having miraculously avoided typhus, in February 1920, Matilda Kshesinskaya left Russia forever on the steamer Semiramida.
+Son Vladimir suffered from the Spanish flu, which wiped out millions of people in Europe.
+Having miraculously avoided typhus, in February 1920, Matilda Kshesinskaya left Russia forever on the ship Semiramida.

 By this time, two of her lovers from the Romanov family were no longer alive.
-Nikolai's life was interrupted in the Ipatiev house, Sergei was shot dead in Alapaevsk.
-When his body was lifted from the mine where it had been thrown, a small gold medallion with a portrait of Matilda Kshesinskaya and the inscription "Malya" was found in the hand of the Grand Duke.
+Nikolai’s life was interrupted in Ipatiev’s house, Sergei was shot in Alapaevsk.
+When his body was lifted from the mine where it had been dumped, a small gold medallion with a portrait of Matilda Kshesinskaya and the inscription “Malya” was found in the Grand Duke’s hand.

 In 1929, Kshesinskaya opened her own ballet school in Paris.
 This step was rather forced - the former comfortable life was left behind, it was necessary to earn a living.

-Grand Duke Kirill Vladimirovich, who declared himself in 1924 the head of the Romanov dynasty in exile, in 1926 assigned Kshesinskaya and her offspring the title and surname of the princes Krasinsky, and in 1935 the title began to sound like “the most illustrious princes Romanovsky-Krasinsky”.
+Grand Duke Kirill Vladimirovich, who declared himself in 1924 the head of the Romanov dynasty in exile, in 1926 assigned Kshesinskaya and her descendants the title and surname of Prince Krasinski, and in 1935 the title began to sound like “Your Serene Highness Princes Romanovski-Krasinski.”

 Matilda Kshesinskaya in her ballet school 1928-29.

 During World War II, when the Germans occupied France, Matilda's son was arrested by the Gestapo.
-According to legend, in order to secure her release, the ballerina obtained a personal audience with Gestapo chief Müller.
+According to legend, the ballerina, in order to achieve her release, achieved a personal audience with Gestapo chief Müller.
 Kshesinskaya herself never confirmed this.

 “I cried with happiness”

-In the 1950s, she wrote a memoir about her life, which was first published in French in 1960.
+In the 1950s, she wrote a memoir about her life, which was first published on French in 1960.

-« In 1958, the Bolshoi Ballet Company arrived in Paris.
-Although I don't go anywhere else, dividing my time between home and the dance studio where I earn money to live, I made an exception and went to the Opera to see the Russians.
+« In 1958, the Bolshoi Theater ballet troupe came to Paris.
+Although I don’t go anywhere else, dividing my time between home and the dance studio where I earn money to live, I made an exception and went to the Opera to see the Russians.
 I cried with happiness.
-It was the same ballet that I saw more than forty years ago, the owner of the same spirit and the same traditions…”, Matilda wrote.
-Probably, ballet remained her main love for life.
+It was the same ballet that I saw more than forty years ago, the owner of the same spirit and the same traditions...",– Matilda wrote.
+Ballet probably remained her main love for the rest of her life.

-The burial place of Matilda Feliksovna Kshesinskaya was the cemetery of Sainte-Genevieve-des-Bois.
-She is buried with her husband, whom she survived for 15 years, and her son, who passed away three years after his mother.
+The resting place of Matilda Feliksovna Kshesinskaya was the cemetery of Sainte-Genevieve-des-Bois.
+She was buried with her husband, whom she outlived by 15 years, and her son, who passed away three years after his mother.

-The inscription on the monument reads: Her Serene Highness Princess Maria Feliksovna Romanovskaya-Krasinskaya, Honored Artist of the Imperial Theaters Kshesinskaya».
+The inscription on the monument reads: “ Your Serene Highness Princess Maria Feliksovna Romanovskaya-Krasinskaya, Honored Artist of the Imperial Theaters Kshesinskaya».

 She outlived her country, her ballet, her husband, lovers, friends and enemies.
-Empire disappeared, wealth melted...
+The empire disappeared, wealth melted...

-An era passed with her: the people who gathered at her coffin saw off the brilliant and frivolous St. Petersburg light, the decoration of which she once was, on her last journey ...
+An era passed with her: the people who gathered at her coffin saw off last way brilliant and frivolous St. Petersburg light, of which she was once an adornment...

 To the cinema

-The father of Nicholas II, Emperor Alexander III, was against the marriage of his son with Princess Alice of Hesse.
+Nicholas II's father, Emperor Alexander III, was against his son's marriage to Princess Alice of Hesse.

 In life

-Indeed, at first the Russian emperor and his wife were not enthusiastic about this marriage.
-Although Alice was the granddaughter of Queen Victoria of England, at that time she was a poor princess from a provincial German duchy.
-Her mother suffered from a nervous breakdown, but, worst of all, she was a carrier of hemophilia, which is transmitted through the female line to her sons, but the carriers themselves do not get sick.
-(As a result, Nikolai's son Tsarevich Alexei suffered from hemophilia).
-Alexander counted on the marriage of the heir to Helena Louise Henrietta, daughter of Louis Philippe, Count of Paris.
-But then politics, as well as the severe illness of the emperor (and he wanted to marry his son before his death) hastened the marriage of Nicholas and Alice, who became Alexandra Feodorovna in baptism.
+Indeed, at first Russian Emperor My wife and I were not delighted with this marriage.
+Alice may have been the granddaughter of Queen Victoria of England, but at that time she was a poor princess from a provincial German duchy.
+Her mother suffered from a nervous disorder, but, worst of all, she was a carrier of hemophilia, which is transmitted through the female line to sons, but the carriers themselves do not get sick.
+(As a result, Nikolai’s son, Tsarevich Alexei, suffered from hemophilia).
+Alexander counted on the marriage of the heir to Helen Louise Henrietta, daughter of Louis Philippe, Count of Paris.
+But then politics, as well as the serious illness of the emperor (and he wanted to marry his son before his death) accelerated the marriage of Nicholas and Alice, who became Alexandra Fedorovna in baptism.

 To the cinema